Byzantine Religion

 The division of the church at the time of Constantin.

-The message of Christ was meant to be universal, therefore the final aim of the christianity is to encompass the oikoumene (literally, the inhabited world), meaning the whole humanity.
-Nonetheless, the reality was more complex.
-The core of the christian belief itself is complex, preaching one God but in three persons (the Father, the Son, and the Holy Spirit).
-In the first centuries, a vast corpus of scriptures, including many apocryphs, circulates in the christian communities.
-The new religion was also confronted with the ancient world’s diversity, with beliefs sometimes rooted in local places for centuries, with powerful and well-established schools of thought.
-To add to the complexicty, the christian communities, divided and clandestine, were, in fact, having different practices, interpretations, and even sometimes beliefs.
+The message of Christ was meant to be universal; the ultimate aim of Christianity was to encompass the oikoumene (literally, the inhabited world), meaning all of humanity.
+In practice, however, the reality was more complex.
+The core of Christian belief itself is intricate, teaching one God in three persons: the Father, the Son, and the Holy Spirit.
+In the early centuries, a vast corpus of scriptures, including many apocryphal texts, circulated among Christian communities.
+The new religion also encountered the diversity of the ancient world, where beliefs were often deeply rooted in local traditions and supported by established schools of thought.
+Adding to this complexity, early Christian communities were divided and often clandestine, with differing practices, interpretations, and sometimes even beliefs.

-By authorizing the new religion, and beyond the question of his personal convictions, Constantine made a primarily political choice.
-He sought to gain the support of what appeared to be the most dynamic segment of his empire’s population.
-Consequently, he could not tolerate Christians tearing each other apart.
-Therefore, he convened the first council at Nicaea.
-An ecumenical council normally gathers enough bishops and is viewed as speaking for the whole community.
-Constantine had it presided over by his representatives.
-No one contested this role, since he was responsible for the authorization of the new religion.
-At that time, ideology also considered the emperor a god.
-Although he was not seen as such by Christians, he was nevertheless the legitimate representative of God on earth.
-This idea remains strong in the Orthodox tradition: the emperor, as God’s lieutenant on earth, convenes and presides over councils.
+By authorizing Christianity, Constantine made a primarily political choice, regardless of his personal convictions.
+He sought the support of what appeared to be the most dynamic segment of the empire’s population.
+Consequently, he could not tolerate Christians tearing one another apart.
+To address these divisions, he convened the first Council of Nicaea.
+An ecumenical council normally gathers sufficient bishops and is regarded as speaking for the entire Christian community.
+Constantine had the council presided over by his representatives.
+No one contested this role, since he had authorized the new religion.
+At the time, ideology also considered the emperor as divine in a political sense.
+While Christians did not see him as God, he was recognized as God’s legitimate representative on earth.
+This notion remains strong in Orthodox tradition: the emperor, as God’s lieutenant on earth, convenes and presides over councils.

 The Arianism dispute and the first concile of Niceae.

-The main controversy of the time centered on the relationship between the three components of the Trinity (the Father, the Son, and the Holy Spirit).
-Arius, a priest from Alexandria, advocated for a strict monotheism: according to him, the Son was a creation of the Father.
-His doctrine is known as Arianism.
-It was condemned by the Council of Nicaea, which proclaimed that the Father, the Son, and the Holy Spirit are of the same substance: this is known as the Nicene Creed.
-However, this did not really solve the problem.
-Constantine himself recalled Arius from exile as early as 328, and several of his successors were Arians.
-Arianism spread in many regions of the East and among the Germanic peoples outside the empire’s borders.
-It was not until nearly a century later, with the second ecumenical council of Constantinople convened by Theodosius in 381, that the issue was resolved.
+The main controversy of the time focused on the relationship between the three persons of the Trinity: the Father, the Son, and the Holy Spirit.
+Arius, a priest from Alexandria, advocated strict monotheism, arguing that the Son was a creation of the Father.
+This doctrine became known as Arianism.
+It was condemned by the Council of Nicaea, which affirmed that the Father, the Son, and the Holy Spirit are of the same substance, a declaration known as the Nicene Creed.
+However, the issue was far from resolved.
+Constantine himself recalled Arius from exile as early as 328, and several of his successors embraced Arian beliefs.
+Arianism continued to spread across many eastern regions and among the Germanic peoples beyond the empire’s borders.
+The controversy was only settled nearly a century later, at the Second Ecumenical Council of Constantinople convened by Theodosius in 381.

 Nestorianism and Monophysism.